-

 Defining our sustainability focus areas

-Material topics are those that represent an organisation’s most significant impacts on the economy, environment, and people, including impacts on their human rights – both positive and negative.
+Material topics under GRI are those that represent an organisation’s most significant impacts on the economy, environment, and people, including impacts on their human rights – both positive and negative.

-For more information on our material topics please refer to page 60 of the 2024 Annual Report.
+For more information on our materiality assessments using ISSB guidance and under GRI please refer to pages 72-73 of our Annual Report 2025.

 Our engagement priorities